Global Sports Business Strategy in the UK

 Accommodations in London include shared residence in hotels, hostels or other group housing accommodations.
 Daily breakfasts and a couple group dinners are included.
 You will find most lunches and dinners on your own at one of many nearby restaurants or street carts.

-Prior to participating in the program, students must complete an 8-week online Sports Business course with associated costs outside of the program fee - SBUS 410: Sports Business Strategy (CRN 43600) taught by Josh Gordon during the summer term.
+Prior to participating in the program, students must complete an 8-week online Sports Business course with associated costs outside of the program fee - SBUS 410: Global Sports Business Strategy (CRN 42507) taught by Josh Gordon during the summer term.

 If you are a non-UO student attending a GEO partner campus, please contact your GEO Campus Representative for additional details.

 For current health, safety, and travel advisory information, search the US Department of State country webpage.